Skip to content

 Eglwys St.Silin Church

-The historic church of Owain Glyndwr and resting place of the celebrated poet Huw Morus, Eos Ceiriog.
+The historic church of Owain Glyndwr and resting place of the celebrated poet Huw Morys, Eos Ceiriog.

 Find out more